Protea vogtsiae

 Protea vogtsiae, also known as the Kouga sugarbush, is a small flowering shrub of the genus Protea within the family Proteaceae, which is only found growing in the wild in the southern Cape Region of South Africa.

 It was named after Marie Vogts.
 In the Afrikaans language it has been given the vernacular name of Marie-se-roossuikerbos.

 Taxonomy

-Protea vogtsiae was first collected flowering in August 1972 at 1,067 metres elevation on the lower southern slopes of the Saptoukop mountain in the Kouga range near the town of Willowmore by the South African botanist John Patrick Rourke.
+Protea vogtsiae was first collected flowering in August 1972 at 1,067 m elevation on the lower southern slopes of the Saptoukop mountain in the Kouga range near the town of Willowmore by the South African botanist John Patrick Rourke.
 Rourke subsequently described it as a species new to science in an article in the Journal of South African Botany published in 1974.
 An isotype of Rourke's original collection (#1396) is housed in the herbarium at the Kew Botanical Gardens.

 Classification

 P. vogtsiae was classified in section Crinitae by Tony Rebelo in 1995, what he calls the "eastern ground sugarbushes", along with P. foliosa, P. intonsa and P. montana.